Marketing Summarized

 3. Finally, what the product is

-• The story will reflect closely with the person by resonating with at least some of the universals we all share.
+• The story will reflect closely with the person by resonating with at least some of our shared universals.

 1. Story of self – a personal transition from what you used to be to what you became, implying that others are just like you.

-2. Story of us – describing how we share common bonds and how joining together is a good thing.
+2. Story of us – describing how we share common bonds and how allying is a good thing.

 3. Story of now – a call to action that indicates that they are doing the right thing by joining you.